 Indicate by check mark if the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
 See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
 (Check one):

+Large accelerated filer ⊠

+Accelerated filer o

-Large accelerated filer Accelerated filer Mon-accelerated filer Smaller reporting company (Do not check if a smaller reporting company)
+Non-accelerated filer o (Do not check if a smaller reporting company)